ethereum/hive/cmd/hivechain/README.md

 # hivechain

 Hivechain creates a non-empty blockchain for testing purposes.
-To facilitate good tests, the created chain excercises many protocol features, including:
+To facilitate good tests, the created chain exercises many protocol features, including:

 - different types of transactions
 - diverse set of contracts with interesting storage, code, etc.